Fl0W97/ci-c5-housing-market-prices/README.md

 Jupyter nootebook: [01_data_collection](jupyter_notebooks/01_data_collection.ipynb)

+The original dataset is downloaded from kaggle.com and provided by Code Institute, [Link details](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data).
+It is unzipped and loaded into the project folder 'input'.
+There are three data files: One dataset contains the four inherited houses where the sales price should be defined, one file contains the metadata explanation and the last one "house_prices_records.csv" is the main dataset which is handled within this project, it contains variables.
-The dataset is loaded into a pandas DataFrame and an initial inspection is performed to understand its structure, dimensions, and content (Load and inspect the Kaggle dataset).
-There are 1460 entries, 0 to 1459, and 24 data columns.
+By using pandas a DataFrame is defined and an initial inspection is performed to understand its structure, dimensions, and content (Load and inspect the Kaggle dataset).There are 1460 entries, 0 to 1459, and 24 data columns.
 Data types of all columns are reviewed to distinguish between numerical and non-numerical features, which is essential for preprocessing and model selection.

-The following parameter do not have a numeric type: ['BsmtExposure', 'BsmtFinType1', 'GarageFinish', 'KitchenQual'], dtype='object'.
+**The following parameter do not have a numeric type:**

+['BsmtExposure', 'BsmtFinType1', 'GarageFinish', 'KitchenQual'], dtype='object'.

 In addition, the dataset is analyzed to detect columns with missing values.
 The number of missing entries per column is calculated and presented in descending order to highlight areas requiring attention.

-The following columns have missing Values: ['EnclosedPorch', 'WoodDeckSF', 'LotFrontage ', 'GarageFinish', 'BsmtFinType1', 'BedroomAbvGr', '2ndFlrSF', 'GarageYrBlt', 'BsmtExposure', 'MasVnrArea'].
+**The following columns have missing Values:**

+['EnclosedPorch', 'WoodDeckSF', 'LotFrontage ', 'GarageFinish', 'BsmtFinType1', 'BedroomAbvGr', '2ndFlrSF', 'GarageYrBlt', 'BsmtExposure', 'MasVnrArea']

 Last but not least, columns containing zero values are identified and evaluated.
 The total number of zero values in the dataset is reported, along with a breakdown per column, to assess if zeros may represent missing or invalid data.
+What is suprising is the fact that the columns 'EnclosedPorch' and 'WoodDeckSF' have a hughe number of missing values, therefore, those variables are not considered for the further analysis.

-The following columns have the value zero: ['MasVnrArea', '2ndFlrSF', 'openPorchSF', 'BsmtFinSF1', 'BsmtUnfSF', 'EnclosedPorch', 'GarageArea', 'WoodDeckSF', 'TotalBsmtSF', 'BedroomAbvGr'].
+**The following columns have the value zero:**

+['MasVnrArea', '2ndFlrSF', 'openPorchSF', 'BsmtFinSF1', 'BsmtUnfSF', 'EnclosedPorch', 'GarageArea', 'WoodDeckSF', 'TotalBsmtSF', 'BedroomAbvGr']

 All values should remain, since it is an indication that the relevant attribute is not available.

-What was suprising after the data collection that column 'EnclosedPorch' and 'WoodDeckSF' have a hughe number of missing values, therefore, those variables are not considered for the further analysis.

 With regards to the used code, here a few exampes of the mostly used code snippets that has been (re)used: